SUSE/scf/README.md

 # Preparing to Deploy HCF

+__Important:__ You can run the Windows Cell Add-On on a variety of systems within a Vagrant VM.
+For more information, see [To Deploy HCF on Windows Using VirtualBox].

 ## To Use Port 80 on Your Host Without `root` Privileges

 1. Change the host ports in the `Vagrantfile` from `80` to `8080` and from `443` to `8443`.